rojosinalma/twitter-reply-bot/README.md

 Run:

-`$ ADVICES_FILE=http://example.com/your_file.json bundle exec ruby bot.rb`
+`$ ADVICES_URL=http://example.com/your_file.json bundle exec ruby bot.rb`

 You can additionally pass `ENV=development` to have the log output to STDOUT instead of a file, use pry and avoid tweets from being actually tweeted.

 ## Usage:

-Set the env var `ADVICES_FILE` to wherever your remote .json file is (you can also override it in the code if that's your preference).
+Set the env var `ADVICES_URL` to wherever your remote .json file is (you can also override it in the code if that's your preference).

 The .json file with replies should look like this: